ryanmcnally93/torquay-sunday-league/README.md

 - There's no player information.

-- If you were a manager, you'd need to ask for team information to be updated by an FA representitive, you wouldn't have any control over it yourself.
+- If you were a manager, you'd need to ask for team information to be updated by an FA representative, you wouldn't have any control over it yourself.

 - As this page is probably used by multiple leagues, it doesn't have that leagues branding.
 The page doesn't have its own stamp.